11-year-old painter Autumn de Forest spills what it's like to be an art prodigy

 Other then the professional side of my art, I don't have any idea how I'm different then any other kid my age.

-When you’re not painting, what are you
+When you’re not painting, what are you up to?

 When I'm not painting, and if it's during the school year, I do school work, read...I love to read, study art books, hang out with friends and go to ballet classes.
 I'm always thinking of new ways to create.
 Whether it’s with fashion, interior design or acting out different characters that I come up with.
 I'm crazy about comedy.
 I love to laugh and make others laugh with me.
 Maybe someday I could do a standup comedy gallery auction routine!